katebry/rust/README.md

 - when creating new Vectors, you can use the `vec!` macro, e.g. `let v = vec![1, 2, 3];`
 - many of the same operations available with `Vec<T>` are available with `String` as well because `String` is implemented as a wrapper around a vector of bytes with some extra guarantees, restrictions and capabilities
 - you can use `contains` for searching in a string and `replace` for substituting parts of a string with another string
+- all values and keys within a `hashmap` must have the same type

 ### Ownership